 Qualitative data cannot be used for statistical analysis; to make sense of such data, researchers and analysts will instead try to identify meaningful groups and themes.

 You’ll find a detailed exploration of the differences between qualitative and quantitative data in this post.
-But, to summarize, the differences between quantitative and qualitative data are as follows:
+But, to summarize:

 - Quantitative data is countable or measurable, relating to numbers; qualitative data is descriptive, relating to words.

 - Quantitative data lends itself to statistical analysis; qualitative data is grouped and categorized according to themes.